miket1113/csec-380-skitter/README.md

   * /login: Requires - username=<un>&password=<pw> in the body of a POST request.
   * /isAuthenticated - WIP - This feature works locally but it is unknown if it works for multiple sessions yet.

  Authentication currently works when run locally outside of the app, as a standalone service.
-Currently in progress: Wiring the app so it can obtain a JSESSIONID on behalf of the user and use that along with the user credentials to login via LDAP.
-For testing purposes, currently all login attempts to the app will be successful regardless of credentials.
+Currently in progress: Wiring skitter so it can obtain a JSESSIONID on behalf of the user and use that along with the provided user credentials to login via LDAP.
+For testing purposes, currently all login attempts to skitter will be successful regardless of credentials.

  **Settings**